NykterLab/Tampere_PC/README.md

 # Tampere_PC
-Contains analysis and code for publications
+Contains analyses and code for publications